red-and-black/DjangoGoat/README.md

 you make any changes to the app's code.

 ### Start testing it

+Please make sure you use `https://localhost:8000` for the connection.
+Otherwise a 400 error might occur.

 If you're on the `master` branch, you should see no ZAP alerts when you run the tests.